 British golf professionals, Dai Rees and Harry Weetman, happened to be visiting and were ‘coaxed’ into playing the first round of the eighteen-hole course.
 With the opening of the second nine holes, 100 additional golfers were invited to join the club’s founding members.
 The entrance fee was waived and the annual subscription for a couple was Ksh 120/= (US$1.50 today)!

 The course boundaries are the same today as they were originally.
 But almost every hole has undergone alterations of one form or another.
 The club bowling green was opened in 1956 while the cricket wicket was planted in 1959.
 Both activities continue today with increasing interest of late from international club touring cricket clubs.

 Early club members were mostly colonial farmers and civil servants.
-Kenyan men players began joining from the late 1960`s, shortly after independence but Kenyan women players did not take up the sport until as recently as 25 years ago.
+Kenyan men players began joining from the late 1960`s, shortly after independence but Kenyan women players did not take up the sport until around 1970.
 Today the club membership enjoys a warm and welcome mix of native Kenyans, old settlers and their descendants, and expatriates working in Kenya.